 The first and most important thing to understand about food allergies is that laboratory testing is important.
 Especially with delayed onset food allergies, self-diagnosing is nearly impossible.
 You need to get the laboratory testing done so that you know what the real culprit is behind your health problems and how to address that allergy.

 One of the most common causes of food sensitivities is Leaky Gut, caused by stress and inflammation.
 The greatest source of inflammation comes from a poor diet.
 Snack and “comfort” foods produce an acidic environment.

 Adrenal Fatigue=Leaky Gut

 Leaky Gut=Food Allergies

-Hyperpermeability is thought to be a contributing factor in the development of food sensitivities.
-The resulting immune activation, hepatic dysfunction, and pancreatic insufficiency sets up a vicious cycle.
+Hyperpermeability (Leaky Gut) is thought to be a contributing factor in the development of food sensitivities.
+The resulting immune activation, hepatic dysfunction, and pancreatic insufficiency set up a vicious cycle.
 Leaky Gut/Intestinal Permeability is often overlooked.

-Take a Intestinal Permeability Test These tests will check for intestinal leaking.
-It is a simple urine test you collect at home and send to the lab.
+Take an Intestinal Permeability Test.
+These tests will check for intestinal leaking.
+It is a simple urine test you collect at home, and then send in to the lab.